 To ensure that you acquire in-depth linguistic and cultural understanding of your two primary languages, you will complete at least one semester of study abroad in each language.

-Consider pursuing a second major or a minor in linguistics to deepen your understanding of the inner workings of languages.
-Your combined languages major would also complement—and be complemented by—an additional major or a minor in international affairs, economics, Christian ministries, communication arts, sociology, political science, history or English language and literature.
+Consider pursuing a major in linguistics to deepen your understanding of the inner workings of languages.
+Your combined languages minor would also complement—and be complemented by—an additional major or a minor in international affairs, economics, Christian ministries, communication arts, sociology, political science, history or English language and literature.